Old Gold (cigarette): Advertising

 Lorillard made many poster and magazine advertisements to promote the Old Gold brand, from the 1930s to the 1970s, when Lorillard stopped advertising the brand.

 Besides poster and magazine adverts, TV advertisements were also made to promote the cigarettes, until the 1970s when TV advertisement was banned.
 The slogan often used in the later ads was "The cigarette for independent people".

-In the 1920s, American professional Baseball player Babe Ruth advertised Old Gold cigarettes.
-In one of the ads left, Ruth is shown swinging his bat and giving his endorsement to Old Golds in a "blindfold test".
+In the 1920s, American professional baseball player Babe Ruth advertised Old Gold cigarettes.
+In one of the ads, Ruth is shown swinging his bat and giving his endorsement to Old Golds in a "blindfold test".
 In the blindfold test portion of the ad, he is quoted as saying: "Old Gold's mildness and smoothness marked it 'right off the bat' as the best", signed: "Babe Ruth".

-In the 1950s, with studies suggesting that smoking may be linked with lung cancer, Lorillard introduced Halloween-themed adverts that were trying to downplay the effects smoking has on one's health.
+In the 1950s, with studies suggesting that smoking may be linked with lung cancer, Lorillard introduced Halloween-themed adverts that tried to downplay the effects smoking has on one's health.
 The ads included slogans like "We don’t try to scare you with medical claims...
 Old Gold cures just one thing...
 The World’s Best Tobacco" and "Scare claims fool no one so...
-Trust Old Gold for a TREAT instead of a TREATMENT" to claim that the reports were false, and that smoking wasn't bad for the health.
+Trust Old Gold for a TREAT instead of a TREATMENT" to claim that the reports were false and that smoking was not harmful.